 Please note specific qualifications and experience are required for these licences.

-Applicants must demonstrate, to the satisfaction of the Commissioner of Police, that they hold the Certificate IV in Security and Risk Management (CPP40707) qualification and have attained the following units of competency:
+Applicants must demonstrate, to the satisfaction of the Commissioner of Police, that they hold one of the following qualifications:

 - Prepare security risk management plan (CPPSEC5004A)

 - Implement security risk management plan (CPPSEC5005A)

 * The Certificate IV in Security and Risk Management (CPP40707) will cease to be accepted by SLED for licensing purposes from 28 September 2021.